SergeKireev/LogTemplate/Readme.md

+<h2> LogTemplate </h2>

 <h3> Description </h3>

+LogTemplate is a tool for extracting common patterns from logs (called templates) using a clustering algorithm.

+The templating enables to:
+- Automatically extract metrics and facets from logs
+- Automatic discovery of event types, which enables the study of sequences of events

+Currently is supported:
+- Offline raw file ingestion
+- Exporting to a column based database (clickhouse)
+- Visualization of metrics/facets using Grafana (timeseries charts or raw sql)

+<h4> Drain templating </h4>
-Implementation of the drain algorithm for log templating.
+LogTemplate uses the drain algorithm for log templating.
 Academic description of the algorithm may be found here:

 http://jiemingzhu.github.io/pub/pjhe_icws2017.pdf